SHREENITHI-TV/Project-of-Java-Apache-NetBeans-IDE16/CrossNKnot/README.md

 (or)

-This folder contains 'Jar File' folder inside there is the executable `.jar` file - make sure Java is installed, then run it directly using `java -jar <filename>.jar` or by double-clicking the file.
+This folder contains 'Jar File' folder inside there is the executable `.jar` file - make sure Java is installed, then run it directly using `java -jar CrossNKnot.jar` or by double-clicking the file.

 ---